ShisatoYano/FundamentalsOfMachineLearningRegression/README.md

 ![](2019-05-11-23-43-29.png)
 In the above graphs, white points are training data and blue points are test data.
 If the number of $M$ is over than 4, standard deviation for test data gets worth and over-fitting occurs.
 ![](2019-05-12-00-25-42.png)

+## Cross-validation
+The above result depends on how to select training data.
+This dendency is revealed prominently when the number of data is a few.